-EC-Council University accepts transfer credits for college-level courses taken within the last five years from institutions accredited by an agency recognized by the US Secretary of Education and/or the Council for Higher Education Accreditation (CHEA), or an accepted foreign equivalent that is listed in the International Handbook of Universities.
+EC-Council University accepts college-level courses for consideration of transfer from accredited US or foreign equivalent institutions on a case by case basis.
+Computer technology courses (including cybersecurity academic credits) must have been earned within the last 15 years for consideration.
+Credits must be from institutions accredited by an agency recognized by the US Secretary of Education and/or the Council for Higher Education Accreditation (CHEA), or an accepted foreign equivalent that is listed in the International Handbook of Universities.
 The classes must closely correspond with EC-Council University courses and the student must have earned a grade of "B" or higher.

-To begin the process, submit an official transcript or NACES evaluation.
+To begin the process, submit an official transcript or NACES/NAFSA evaluation.
 ECCU will evaluate all transcripts for potential transfer credit.
 The transfer credit must come from classes equivalent to the same level of education and learning outcomes as the degree coursework.

-Students may receive a maximum of 12 graduate credit hours of transfer credit in the graduate program and 81 credits of transfer credit in the Bachelors program.
+Students may receive a maximum of 18 graduate credit hours of transfer credit in the graduate program and 90 credits of transfer credit in the Bachelor's program.
 Transfer credits are not considered in the calculation of the student's ECCU cumulative GPA.